 The Company has strategic investments in certain privately-held companies, with no readily determinable fair value.
-The Company measures these investments at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investments.
+The Company measures these investments at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investment.
 The Company will monitor the information that becomes available from time to time and adjust the carrying values of these investments if there are identified events or changes in circumstances that have a significant adverse effect on the fair values.
-As of June 30, 2023 and December 31, 2022, total other investments of \$8.8 million and \$8.3 million, respectively, were included in deposits and other assets on the condensed consolidated balance sheets with no impairment identified.
+Impairment loss, which is generally the difference between the carrying value and the fair value of the investment, is recorded in other income (expense) in the Statements of Operations and Comprehensive Income.
+As of September 30, 2023 and December 31, 2022, the Company's equity investments were \$8.3 million and were included in deposits and other assets on the condensed consolidated balance sheets.
+Additionally, during the three and nine months ended September 30, 2023, the Company recorded an impairment loss of \$0.6 million in other income (expense) in the Statement of Operations and Comprehensive Income.
+There was no impairment loss recorded during the three and nine months ended September 30, 2022.